metabase/metabase/docs/permissions/data-sandboxes-draft.md

 2. Add or find a person.
 3. Add a user attribute with a key named "Plan".
 4. Set the user attribute value to "Basic", "Business", or "Premium".
-5. Optional: create a group called "Sandboxed People".
+5. Create a group called "Sandboxed People".
 6. Add the person to the "Sandboxed People" group.
 7. Go to **Admin settings** > **Permissions**.
 8. Select **Sample Database** > **Accounts**.